garybgenett/gary-os/README.md

 After use, the system may simply be powered off.
 There is no need to shutdown GaryOS, since it will boot completely fresh from the file each time.

+## Requirements ################################################################
+[Requirements]: #requirements

+A 64-bit x86 CPU is required.
+GaryOS is not built for any other platforms.
+Intel and AMD x86 processors are by far the most common for desktop and laptop computers, which is what GaryOS was designed for.
+Due to fundamental internal hardware differences, and the lack of an available development system, Apple platforms are not supported.

+The booted system requires at least 4GB of RAM.
+Some of the advanced features and uses require additional memory, and 8GB is recommended.

+The GaryOS kernel is roughly ~700-800MB in size, and at least 1GB of storage is recommended.
+All efforts have been made to make GaryOS as compact as possible.
+However, Linux packages continue to grow in size, such as these required
+packages:

+  * GCC
+  * Linux firmware
+  * Grub
+  * Python (still needs both v2.x and v3.x for a complete system)
+  * Glibc

+This list is not meant to be critical, and is only provided for transparency.
+The work necessary to keep the distribution compact is ongoing.

+Twice during boot, at initial kernel load and initramfs decompression, GaryOS can appear to hang as the kernel and initramfs are loaded into memory.
+This is normal, and only takes a few moments each.
+It uses the standard Linux infrastructure which does not display any progress.
+The actual boot time is just as fast as other live systems, but the lack of output can be unnerving.
+Thus, the final requirement is a tad bit of patience.

 ********************************************************************************